- XM Copy Trading is a broker-native platform where Investors allocate funds to Strategy Managers and copied trades mirror automatically

 What is Copy Trading on XM?#

-Copy trading allows you to automatically replicate the trades of experienced traders — known as signal or strategy providers — directly in your own account.
-Instead of analyzing charts and placing orders yourself, the system mirrors every trade a provider opens and closes, proportionally adjusted to your account size.
+Copy trading allows you to automatically replicate the trades of experienced traders — called Strategy Managers on XM's native platform — directly in your own account.
+Instead of analysing every chart yourself, you allocate funds to one or more managers and the platform mirrors their open and closed trades according to the allocation rules.

 How XM Copy Trading Works#

-- When the provider closes a trade, the same position is closed in all follower accounts
+- When the manager closes a trade, the copied position closes in investor accounts as well.

 Key Features of XM Copy Trading#